daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

     ![Modeler create Resource_Product](/images/tutorials/multisystemconnector/Create-Resource-Product.PNG)

-18. On Resource *"Product"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:
+18. On Resource *"Product"*, navigate to tab *Behaviour Namespaces*, and define a reference the following namespaces (define *External* as Execution Location):

-    1. Interop.StdBE900.dll
+    1. Interop.StdBE900
-    2. Interop.ErpBS900.dll
+    2. Interop.ErpBS900

 19. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used for Query and List requests for this entity.